 What Should I Use On My Dog Instead?

 There are a number of fantastic products out there which will do wonders for the health of your dog’s skin and coat.
-Personally, we’re partial to oatmeal shampoos, because they’re great for pups with sensitive skin, and if your dog has any issues with scratching, it’s a good choice!
+Personally, we’re partial to oatmeal dog shampoo or something with aloe vera, because it’s great for pups with sensitive skin, and if your dog has any issues with scratching, it’s a good choice!

 These products tend to be very gentle and you won’t have any issues with break outs or red skin if you use something like this.
-The linked product is organic, all-natural, and it’s also anti-fungal to prevent any nasty skin issues from popping up on your dog!
+The linked product is all-natural, free from artificial perfumes, and it even helps to control eczema and other skin conditions.

 How Often Should I Bathe My Dog?